nimflow/nimflow-docs/docs/nimflow-software-license.md

-## Nimflow licensing
+---
+sidebar_position: 99
+title: License
+slug: /
+---

-Nimflow License Agreement
+## Nimflow License Agreement

   Please read this Nimflow License Agreement (the "Agreement") carefully before using Nimflow Software (as defined below), which